 The UGA Green Labs program was recommended in 2015 by the UGA Green Labs Task Force, a group of 14 UGA stakeholders composed of UGA faculty, staff and a student.
 It included members from the Office of the Vice President for Research, Facilities Management Division, Franklin College of Arts and Sciences, the College of Veterinary Medicine, and the Environmental Safety Division.
-In 2016, Facilities Management Division created a position to coordinate the program, housed within FMD’s Safety team; and conveniently located in the same division with UGA’s Energy Services, Engineering, Sanitation Services, and the Office of Sustainability.
+In 2016, Facilities Management Division created a position to coordinate the program, housed within FMD’s Safety team, and conveniently located in the same division with UGA’s Utility and Energy Management, Engineering, Waste Reduction Services, and the Office of Sustainability.

 Read more about the creation of this program in the Advisory Report of the UGA Green Labs Task Force published on May 8, 2015.

 With a background in wildlife biology and ecology, Star Scott spent nearly a decade as a Research Professional in conservation-driven research at the University of Georgia prior to joining the Office of Research Safety.
 During this time, she developed and advocated for a Green Labs program at UGA.
 In 2016, the program was created with Star as the Green Labs Program Coordinator.
 She is a deep believer in the interconnectivity of all living things and is dedicated to making the research enterprise more sustainable & more equitable.
 Her current focuses include: resource conservation, landfill diversion, creating and promoting equitable systems, environmental and social justice, sustainable procurement, & building stronger teams through meaningful communication and psychological safety.